-If the delay in releasing funds is important, why doesn't the Fed simply set up a separate discount window D' that releases funds later?
-The main problem with this separate discount window is that banks are separated into the two facilities only for certain combinations of discount rate $r_D$ and discount factor $\delta$ .
+If the delay in releasing funds is important, why doesn't the Fed simply set up a separate DW D' that releases funds later?
+The main problem with this separate DW is that banks are separated into the two facilities only for certain combinations of discount rate $r_D$ and discount factor $\delta$ .
 Let's explore this possibility and see how this design does not inject liquidity as desired.
 Suppose DW D' charges the interest rate $r{D'}$ .